UNESCO Chair partner logo

 EBUKI has contributed as UNESCO chair since 2016.
 This is unfunded work, yet it underpins much of EBUKI’s work, and is the link to the worldwide Earth Building network.

-The most recent full report (2019-2020) can be found here.
-UNESCO only publishes the report in French.
-Ebuki has translated it into English.
+The most recent full UNESCO report (2020 -2023) can be found here.

 Here are a few of the images - the darker the red, the more activity in that country: